axeng/portfolio-dashboard_frontend/README.md

 cp env.sample .env.local
 ```

-Then you can edit the `env.local` file with your configuration.
+Then you can edit the `.env.local` file with your configuration.

 #### 1.2.2 Run the application